-The Academy is a public charter high school, grades 9-12, welcoming the first class of ninth grade students in August 2016.
+The Academy is a public charter high school, grades 9-12.
+We welcomed our first class of ninth grade students in August 2016, and now have 9th and 10th grades.
+Next year, we will have grades 9-11.
 As the name suggests, the school focuses on fostering “intellectual virtues” or what some education theorists call “habits of mind,” “thinking dispositions,” or “non-cognitive skills.”
-In addition to state public school funding, we are also funded by a $2 million grant from the John Templeton Foundation.
+In addition to state public school funding, we are also funded by grants.
+As of 2017, we have been awarded a $2 million grant from the John Templeton Foundation and a PCSGP grant of $350,000.

 What are “intellectual virtues” and why are they important?